Swap Party Rules, Tips, and Other Ideas You Need to Know

 3. Set the atmosphere

-You can do a wine and cheese, desserts, or an English tea sandwiches party.
+You can have a wine and cheese, desserts, or an English tea sandwich party.

 4. Have display areas